-The Bermuda Centre for Creative Learning (BCCL) began in 2015 and is a private school for children beginning at age 6 who are struggling in the traditional school setting.
+The Bermuda Centre for Creative Learning (BCCL) began in 2015 and is a private school recognized by the Bermuda Ministry of Education for children beginning at age 6 who are struggling in the traditional school setting.
 Most students have been assessed and diagnosed with dyslexia, Attention Deficit Hyperactivity Disorder (ADHD) or other language-based learning differences.
 BCCL is currently the only school in Bermuda to enroll students who learn differently.
+All teachers are licensed by the Bermuda Educators Council.

-BCCL's mission is to provide a personalized and flexible learning environment for students who are struggling and need a specialized approach, and to support families who are faced with considerable stress due to the lack of options for their children.
+BCCL's mission is to empower students, providing a personalized and flexible learning environment. that focuses on students social, emotional and academic needs.
+The BCCL Team understands that families may be faced with considerable stress due to the lack of options for their child and offer support where needed.

 Best Teaching Practices

 BCCL continually researches and applies evidence-based ‘best-teaching’ practices.
 They understand that teacher effectiveness ties directly to student learning.
 Students work in English and math small groups that focus on their individual skill level.
-Teachers personalise their learning, continually tracking the concepts they retain, and students can move year levels when they are ready throughout the school year.
+Teachers personalize students' learning, continually tracking the concepts they retain, and students can move year levels when they are ready throughout the school year.

 BCCL follows the U.K. National Curriculum and incorporates the International Primary Curriculum (IPC) and the International Middle Years Curriculum (IMYC).
 The IPC and IMYC integrate core subjects through project-based learning.
-Read Naturally LIVETM reading intervention program is used, to increase reading fluency and comprehension and Doodle Maths, Doodle Tables and Doodle English are implemented in the curriculum as well.
+Read Naturally LIVETM reading intervention program, is used to increase reading fluency and comprehension.
+Doodle Maths, Doodle Tables and Doodle English are implemented in the curriculum as well.

 Whole Language vs Phonics